luci/recipes-py/README.recipes.md

     the clone's fields and pass the clone to luciexe (see 'Invocation' section in http://go.chromium.org/luci/luciexe for what modification
     will be done).
+  * raise_on_failure: Whether or not the step will raise on failure.
+If True, a StepFailure will be raised if the step's status is FAILURE, an InfraFailure will be raised if the step's status is EXCEPTION and a StepWarning will be raised if the step's status is WARNING.
+Regardless of the value of this argument, an InfraFailure will be raised if the step is canceled.
   * output_path (None|str|Path): The value of the `--output` flag.
 If provided, it should be a path to a non-existent file (its directory MUST exist).
 The extension of the path dictates the encoding format of